Nikichop/FileDirsIterator/README.md

 1. Create a `config.env` file.
 2. Write the `FILEPATH` variable in the file, which will store the path to any directory.
 (Example path: FILEPATH=\path\to\your\directory)
+3. Run the program using the `python SystemIterator.py` command